apache/iceberg/format/view-spec.md

 Each representation is stored as an object with only one common field "type".
 The rest of the fields are interpreted based on the type.
-There is only one type of representation defined in the spec.

 ##### Original View Definition in SQL